ENOFLAG/ctfpad-docker/README.md

 `cp docker-compose.template.yml docker-compose.yml && docker-compose build` or `docker build -t ctfpad .`

 # Run
-It is recommended to use `docker-compose` to run and manage this container.
+It is recommended to use `mkdir ./ctfpad_data && docker-compose up` to run and manage this container.
 An example compose file is provided in `docker-compose.template.yml`.

 # Config
 ```yml